bcaccinolo/game_of_life_ex/README.md

   - voir le code avec ncurses on dirait que ça fonctionnait mieux...
   - tracer ce que fait le code et voir ce qui prend le plus de temps

-- 🔥new version: no Task, just use GenServers
+- 😿new version: no Task, just use GenServers
+    NOT possible rigth now cause GenServer is not async

+- ✅Matrix2: passing the board everytime it's required

-- new version: move the environment calculation in the GenServer
+- ✅Matrix3: new version: move the environment calculation in the GenServer

+- 🔥Matrix4: no //

 - new version: have a non-parallelized version